 One last NPS advantage worth mentioning is that these surveys tend to get a higher response rate.
 While the average survey has a response rate of just over 3 percent, NPS surveys regularly earn response rates in the 10 to 30% range.
 It’s usually due to having just one question, and because a numerical scale makes it easy for respondents to offer quick feedback since they don’t have to read any additional text.

 And that much-higher-than-average response rate means that even a small NPS survey audience can produce meaningful, statistically significant data that your business can use to improve retention and generate more revenue.

 Now, in terms of disadvantages, most NPS surveys do require follow-ups, so you can’t really rely just on one single question.
 Also, good NPS ratings can create a “tunnel vision” effect, where businesses think they’re on the right track, and that’s it.

 While a high NPS score is a great accomplishment, you can’t just call it a day after getting the results.
 You need to act on that score, and start engaging your Promoters to advocate your brand to others, and become even more proactive in addressing the issues faced by the Detractors.
 NPS works best paired together with a proper voice of the customer program.

 CES – Advantages and Disadvantages

-Also, other research shows that 81% of consumers who report that their interactions with business are “high effort” say they would speak about the brand in question in a negative manner.
+Also, another research shows that 81% of consumers who report that their interactions with businesses are “high effort” say they would speak about the brand in question in a negative manner.
 What does that mean?
 That CES could also give you insights into how likely your customers are to refer you to others.
 The idea would be that if it’s very easy for them to do business with you, they’d be more likely to promote you.

 What’s more, you can only find out if clients have trouble using a service or product.
 You can’t find out why they are having that problem in the first place, and what the exact issue is.